arroyocode/shopify-resources/README.md

 - [Shopify Tutorials](https://shopify.dev/tutorials) - App and theme tutorials by Shopify.
 - [Frequently Used Customizations](https://community.shopify.com/c/Shopify-Design/Theme-Tutorials-Cart-Forms-Variants-and-more/m-p/638735#M160621) - Community tutorials post regarding frequently used customizations including cart, forms, variants and more.
+- [Shopify Developer Training Plan](https://github.com/gil--/Shopify-Developer-Training-Plan) - A thorough checklist of Shopify concepts every developer should know in the order they should learn them by Gil Greenberg.

 ## Courses